-Botox et al — the botulinum injectibles — are not fillers or plumpers.
+Botox — the botulinum injectables — are not fillers or plumpers.
 They do not add volume or puffiness.
 They inhibit the frown action.
-Botox is perhaps the best-known botulinum toxin formulation, and has been around commercially the longest.
+Botox is perhaps the best-known botulinum toxin formulation and has been around commercially the longest.
 Officially a neurotoxin, meaning an inhibitor of nerve tissue function, Botox is widely used to treat wrinkles.
 It works by blocking the signal to “contract!” or “scowl!” from the brain to the muscle.
 This eases the place in the skin where the scowl or frown has etched a wrinkle.
 Without the frowning motion, the skin is smooth for the duration of the injection’s effectiveness — usually 3 to 4 months.

 Recently, two new botulinum toxin formulations have received FDA approval for cosmetic treatment.
-Both Xeomin (ZEE-oh-min) and Dysport (DIS-port) are treatments that, like Botox, use botulinum toxin for treatment of wrinkles (and excessive sweating and some jaw disorders).
+Both Xeomin (ZEE-oh-min) and Dysport (DIS-port) are treatments that, like Botox, use botulinum toxin for the treatment of wrinkles (and excessive sweating and some jaw disorders).

 Xeomin, newly announced from Merz Pharmaceuticals, is a botulinum toxin preparation that is used at the same rate as Botox cosmetic.
 The necessary doses of xeomin compared to botox are identical.
 However many units a patient required of Botox, he or she will receive the same number of Xeomin units.
 If a patient responded well to 22 units of Botox, she will respond well to 22 units of Xeomin.